-How to Redact Text or Images in a PDF04 November, 2015
+How to Redact Documents (Text or Images) in a PDF04 June, 2020

 Before distributing a PDF, you may want to delete confidential or sensitive personal information (such as credit card numbers, social security numbers or email addresses) that you don’t want to share.
 This is called “redaction.”

-Fortunately, using Adobe Acrobat it’s quite simple to redact text or graphics from a PDF in order to remove sensitive information:
+Using Adobe Acrobat, it’s quite simple to redact text or graphics from a PDF in order to remove sensitive information:

 - Choose Tools > Protection > Mark for Redaction